Consensys/doc.goquorum/docs/HowTo/GetStarted/monitoring.md

 ## Metrics Visualization

-The metrics data collected can be easily exposed to different visualization tools.
-Shown below are the GoQuorum monitoring dashboard with [Grafana](https://grafana.com/).
+GoQuorum metrics data can be visualised with many dashboard tools.
+The following screenshots are from [Grafana](https://grafana.com/).

 ![dashboard-1](../../images/dashboard_grafana_1.png)